OpenDominion/OpenDominion/.github/CONTRIBUTING.md

 ## Resources

-You can find resources that we use to help me develop OpenDominion in the [resources branch](https://github.com/WaveHack/OpenDominion/tree/resources).
+You can find resources that we use to help us develop OpenDominion in the [resources branch](https://github.com/WaveHack/OpenDominion/tree/resources).
 See its readme for more info.